eypacha/project-new/README.md

 # Project-new

 ## Description
-Project-new is mu personal Bash script that simplifies the process of creating new projects across various frameworks and technologies.
+Project-new is my personal Bash script that simplifies the process of creating new projects across various frameworks and technologies.
 It provides a unified command-line interface for initializing projects, making it easier to start new development work regardless of the chosen technology stack.

 ## Installation